 Understanding that active abuse cannot be healed in therapy as a couple is of crucial importance for you understand.
 If there is abuse, then abuse is the ONLY key issue that needs to be addressed.

-You need to be aware that if you find yourself in an abusive intimate relationship (physical, emotional, psychological, verbal, sexual), and your Alleged Perpetrator suggests “couple’s” or “partner’s” therapy as a way to work things out, this prompt is a common trap used by Alleged Perpetrators to further crush your spirit.
+You need to be aware that if you find yourself in an abusive intimate relationship (physical, emotional, psychological, verbal, sexual), and your abuser suggests “couple’s” or “partner’s” therapy as a way to work things out, this prompt is a common trap used by abusers to further crush your spirit.

 If your therapist or counselor ever tells you to better meet your abusive partner’s needs in order to stop the abuse, s/he is not equipped to handle such cases.